nocke/util/README.md

 * all NodeJS, all ES6
 * no Common JS, no Typescript, no transpilation
 * async as much as possible
-* strong emphasis on fast-fail behaviour
+* strong emphasis on fast-fail behaviour (plenty of asserts, called „ensure“)

 ## Areas covered: